Laura Wiens, Director

 Dan Yablonsky, Director of Communications & Development

 After a drunk driver left him in a coma, hospitalized, and unable to walk for six-months, Dan became a committed advocate for the wellbeing of those who travel without a car.
-He worked for six years at BikePGH, where he started education programs, managed development strategy, and mobilized communities to speak up for change in their streets.
-It was through the resident-led campaign that sprung up around the Penn Plaza mass eviction that Dan got involved in housing justice issues.
-He is eager to work with PPT work towards a more equitable community development that centers accessible transportation, affordable housing, and rider involvement.
+He worked for six years at BikePGH, where he started education programs, managed development, and mobilized communities to speak up for change in their streets.
+It was through the resident-led campaign to combat the Penn Plaza mass eviction that Dan got involved in housing justice issues.
+He works with PPT to center riders as leaders in campaigns for accessible transportation, affordable housing, public transparency, and our shared right to the city.
 Dan also loves to boogie-down, so invite him out to a dance floor near you!

 PPT Coordinating Committee